 Leilani’s on the Beach – Kaanapali Beach

 Dining here is wonderful if you have Celiac.
 They have an outdoor beach seating area with more casual food options, and an indoor dining area that is a little more formal.
 Both spots have very knowledgable staff and their policy is to immediately communicate with both the chef and the manager.
 I’ve eaten here several times and every time I order they use the language “celiac safe” instead of just gluten free.
 My fish was always pan seared instead of grilled (just be sure to double check with the wait staff or otherwise request it), and the kitchen has a celiac procedure to eliminate cross-contamination.
-They even have a dedicated gluten free fryer for celiac-safe french fries (they even passed my Nima Sensor test)!
+They even have a dedicated gluten free fryer for celiac-safe French fries.

 Coconut’s Fish Cafe – Kihei

 Fantastic spot for gluten free tacos.
-The owner has a daughter (or that’s what I believe they said) that has celiac, and they have a sign at the front stating that they take allergies seriously.
+The owner has a family that has celiac, and they have a sign at the front stating that they take allergies seriously.
 A great fast-casual spot for some great fish tacos!

 Hula Grill – Kaanapali Beach